guijan/libobsd/README.md

 libbsd_dep = dependency('libobsd')        # use libobsd exclusively
 ```
 When used as a subproject, libobsd is linked statically and installs nothing.

+## Contributing
+[CONTRIBUTING.md](CONTRIBUTING.md) contains pointers to the documentation of the
+various C implementations this library has been ported to.